-The general aim of the Department of Mechanical Engineering is to give the student an understanding of theoretical principles and also, through experiment and design work, to provide him/her with confidence in solving practical problems.
-In accordance with the credit system of study, the Department provides an undergraduate curriculum for two programs.
-Mechanical Engineering, and Automotive Engineering.
-Students who plan to further their study for higher degrees, as well as those who wish to specialize in any of the fields offered, are strongly urged to consult their advisors in order to select and prepare the required elective programs.
+The general aim of the Department of Mechanical Engineering is to provide the students with an understanding of theoretical principles and, through experimental and design work, to provide him/her with confidence in solving practical problems.
+The department offers two undergraduate programs: Mechanical Engineering, and Automotive Engineering.
+Students who plan to further their study for higher degrees, as well as those who wish to specialize in any of the fields offered, are strongly urged to consult their advisors to select and prepare the required elective programs.

-: Bachelor of Engineering : B.Eng.
+- : Bachelor of Engineering - : B.Eng.

-Mechanical Engineering Program Total credits for graduation 148
+Mechanical Engineering Program

-Total credits for graduation 148 credits
+Tot al credits for graduation 138 credits

 1. General Education 30 credits

 2. Basic Science 27 credits

 3. Basic Engineering 27 credits

-4. Program Core Courses 46 credits
+4. Program Core Courses 45 credits

-5. Elective Courses 12 credits
+5. Elective Courses 3 credits

 6. Free Electives 6 credits